roman-milk/roman-milk.github.io/stockingTales.md

  The first photo I took was replaying the scene of my interview with Mrs. Parks when she put her stocking-clad heel on my leg.

  I remembered how soft her nylons were, how strange it felt to touch them and yet how equally erotic it was.
-Report_Story #3